fortinetdev/terraform-provider-fortiswitch/website/docs/d/fortiswitch_system_ntp.html.markdown

 * `syncinterval` - NTP synchronization interval (1 - 1440) min.
 * `ntpserver` - NTP server.
 The structure of `ntpserver` block is documented below.
 * `key_id` - Key ID for authentication.
+* `interface` - FortiSwitch interface(s) with NTP server mode enabled.
+Devices on your network can contact these interfaces for NTP services.
+The structure of `interface` block is documented below.

 The `ntpserver` block contains: